 For the latest edition of Collectors Club, we’re returning to the hot button issue of fake shirts.

-The fake football shirt market has received something of a pushback amongst the wider community over the past 12 months, but despite some notable voices cautioning against the buying of fakes, the industry isn’t going anywhere anytime soon.
+The fake football shirt market has received something of a pushback amongst the wider community over the past 12 months, but despite some notable voices cautioning against the buying of fakes, where new or vintage football shirts the industry isn’t going anywhere anytime soon.

 We spoke at length about fake shirts in a previous Collectors Club but I now want to revisit the subject with a greater focus on specific brands.
 If you’re in the market for a shirt from a particular manufacturer and you’re keen to avoid buying a fake (and if you’re a collector, you should always be keen to avoid the trap!), what should you look out for?